 A. fumigatus is an opportunistic saprophytic pathogen, naturally present in all kind of environment (soils, air, aquatic habitats, on plants…).
 Extremely resistant, fungal conidiae penetrates the host mostly by inhalation, but also by ingestion or cutaneous contact through wounds.
 As they are extremely thin, Aspergillus conidia can reach pulmonary alveolus.
 After their endocytosis by epithelial cells of the host, they germinate and colonize by dissemination of hyphae, that can reach bloodstream and thus invade other organs (Paulussen et al., 2017).

 Clinical manifestations depend on the location of the colonization, which depends on the virulence of the fungus as well as the immune response of the host.
-Three categories of aspergilloses are distinguished:
+Three categories of aspergillosis are distinguished:

 - Allergic reactions, including Allergic Broncho-Pulmonary Aspergillosis (ABPA).
 They are mainly associated with asthma, cystic fibrosis and sinusitis.
 They correspond to an allergic hyperreactivity to fungi, exacerbated in the case of ABPA by the growth in the pulmonary tract, leading to important inflammation of bronchi (Denning et al., 2014).
 Besides ABPA, allergic sensitizations are observed, in particular in association with severe asthma, farmer’s lung disease or extrinsic allergic alveolitis due to massive and iterative expositions to the fungus.
 Allergic forms, particularly ABPA, are responsible for severe respiratory troubles among patients.

-- Invasive aspergilloses are the most serious forms, affecting immunosuppressed patients (in particular aplastic patients but also those in intensive care).
-Pulmonary forms are the most common, but disseminated forms are also described (brain, kidney, heart…) (Latgé et al., 2020).
+- Invasive aspergillosis are the most serious forms, affecting immunosuppressed patients (in particular aplastic patients but also those in intensive care).
+Pulmonary forms are the most common, but disseminated forms are also described (brain, kidney, heart…) (Latgé & Chamilos, 2019).
 These pathologies are always lethal without treatment, and mortality remains high even with treatment.

 Due to its ubiquity, infections by Aspergillus spp. have an important incidence worldwide.
 It is the first cause of fungal pulmonary infections.
 Chronic forms have a major impact especially for patients with tuberculosis.
 The WHO estimates that 22% of patients with pulmonary tuberculosis develop a CPA (Denning et al., 2011).
 ABPA rate among asthmatic patients is around 2,5%, reaching 7,8% for patients with cystic fibrosis (Kanj et al., 2018).
 Immunosuppressed patients (AIDS, grafted, hematopoietic diseases…) are at risk, especially for invasive forms, leading to a 40% mortality rate.
 Overall, twelve million people are suffering of severe asthma with fungal sensitization or ABPA, 3 million of a CPA form and 300.000 of invasive aspergillosis (Bongomin et al., 2017).

 The diversity of aspergillosis forms implies a diversity in the diagnostic tools.
-For invasive aspergilloses, histopathological observation, imaging, culture and galactomannan detection via ELISA are the most common techniques (Germaud, 2004).
+For invasive aspergillosis, histopathological observation, imaging, culture, fungal DNA detection using PCR and galactomannan detection via ELISA are the most commonly used techniques (Donnelly et al., 2020).

 Serology, essential for the diagnosis of chronic and allergic forms, is done by several techniques.
 Screening is usually done by ELISA, easily automatable.
-Confirmation was historically performed by immuno-electrophoresis, but the lack of standardization lead the clinicians to use another technique, like Western Blot (Persat et al., 2016).
+Confirmation was historically performed by immuno-electrophoresis, but the lack of standardization leads the clinicians to use another technique, like Western Blot (Persat et al., 2017).

 - Denning DW, Riniotis K, Dobrashian R, Sambakatou H. Chronic Cavitary and Fibrosing Pulmonary and Pleural Aspergillosis: Case Series, Proposed Nomenclature Change, and Review.
 Clin Infect Dis 2003 37 Suppl 3: S265‑80